BiDAlab/TypeNet/README.md

 NUM_SESSIONS= 15 #Number of sessions per users (15)
 Matrix_embbeding= np.reshape(Matrix_embbeding, (NUM_TEST_USERS, NUM_SESSIONS, 128))

-#The experimental protocol for authentication for different values of G
+#The experimental protocol for authentication with different values of G
 GALLERY_VALUES=[1,2,5,7,10] #Values of G

 for iG in GALLERY_VALUES: